-- 5.45 Belford Conservation Area covers a large proportion of the historic part of the village of Belford, and includes the Registered Park and Garden at Belford Hall.
+- 5.43 Belford Conservation Area covers a large proportion of the historic part of the village of Belford, and includes the Registered Park and Garden at Belford Hall.
 The extent of the Belford Conservation Area is shown on the Policies Map.
 The Conservation Area does not have a Character Appraisal.
-There is therefore little detailed recorded and verified information on the significance of the Belford Conservation Area or heritage assets within it. - 5.46 Belford has a number of distinctive and high quality historic shop fronts.
+There is therefore little detailed recorded and verified information on the significance of the Belford Conservation Area or heritage assets within it. - 5.44 Belford has a number of distinctive and high quality historic shop fronts.
 Many are located within the Belford Conservation Area where it is appropriate to conserve the remaining important heritage assets and features that contribute to the significance of the Conservation Area.
-Where new shop fronts are proposed it is important to ensure that these preserve or enhance the character or appearance of the village and that these do not lead to damage to the high quality historic environment in Belford village. - 5.47 Where development is proposed within or near to the Conservation Area it will be particularly important to give appropriate weight to the following matters when decisions are made on those proposals.
-These include the need to: - improve the public realm in the Market Place; - have special regard to the significance of the Belford Hall Registered Park and Garden; - give special consideration to the significance of buildings in the Conservation Area that are designated and non-designated heritage assets; - encourage and support the use of traditional materials in new development including the use of buff sandstone, Welsh slate and brick, with chimneys incorporated into house designs as necessary, and - encourage and support the use of traditional window and door design in new development and particularly the use of appropriate front doors onto the high street.
+Where new shop fronts are proposed it is important to ensure that these preserve or enhance the character or appearance of the village and that these do not lead to damage to the high quality historic environment in Belford village.

-5.48 Policy 13 provides a general policy that requires, in accordance with national planning policy, legislation and guidance, appropriate consideration to be given to the impact development may have on the character and significance of the Belford Conservation Area and heritage assets within and adjoining it.
-To further support implementation of Policy 13 a Community Project is identified which will involve the Parish Council actively pursuing procurement of the preparation of a Conservation Area Character Appraisal, in partnership with Northumberland County Council, to ensure an Appraisal can be completed as soon as possible to better inform decision making on planning applications.
+- 5.45 Where development is proposed within or near to the Conservation Area it will be particularly important to give appropriate weight to the following matters when decisions are made on those proposals.
+These include the need to: - improve the public realm in the Market Place; - have special regard to the significance of the Belford Hall Registered Park and Garden; - give special consideration to the significance of buildings in the Conservation Area that are designated and non-designated heritage assets; - encourage and support the use of traditional materials in new development including the use of buff sandstone, Welsh slate and brick, with chimneys incorporated into house designs as necessary, and - encourage and support the use of traditional window and door design in new development and particularly the use of appropriate front doors onto the High Street. - 5.46 Policy 10 provides a general policy that requires, in accordance with national planning policy, legislation and guidance, appropriate consideration to be given to the impact development may have on the character and significance of the Belford Conservation Area and heritage assets within and adjoining it.
+This policy also supports Local Plan policies Policy ENV 7 Historic environment and heritage assets and Policy ENV 9 Conservation Areas which have detailed criteria for the consideration of development in the Conservation Area.
+To further support implementation of Policy 10 a Community Project is identified which will involve the Parish Council actively pursuing procurement of the preparation of a Conservation Area Character Appraisal, in partnership with Northumberland County Council, to ensure an Appraisal can be completed as soon as possible to better inform decision making on planning applications.

-POLICY 13: BELFORD CONSERVATION AREA
+POLICY 10: BELFORD CONSERVATION AREA

-- Development proposals that contribute positively to the conservation area, better revealing its significance will be supported.
-Development within or affecting the setting of the Belford Conservation Area will be expected to preserve or enhance the character or appearance and quality of the Conservation Area and also make a positive contribution to local character, and distinctiveness, through the careful use of materials and design. - 2.
-Development proposals that lead to substantial harm to or total loss of significance of the Belford Conservation Area will be refused.
+Development proposals that contribute positively to the conservation area, better revealing its significance will be supported.
+Development within or affecting the setting of the Belford Conservation Area will be expected to preserve or enhance the character or appearance and quality of the Conservation Area and also make a positive contribution to local character, and distinctiveness, through the careful use of materials and design.

+- 2. Development proposals that lead to substantial harm to or total loss of significance of the Belford Conservation Area will be refused.
 Development of poor design that fails to preserve or enhance the character or appearance and distinctiveness of the Conservation Area will be refused. - 3.
 Any proposed alterations to shop fronts, or the creation of new shop fronts, must reflect the design features dominant in the traditional shop fronts in the village centre and preserve or enhance the character or appearance of the Belford Conservation Area.